numbat70/inclusion2021/_docs/accessibility/social-media.md

 More [advice from the Paciello group here](https://developer.paciellogroup.com/blog/2019/07/captions-and-transcripts-and-audio-descriptions-oh-my/).

 ## Emoji
-We should try not to use them too much.
-They are read aloud by screen readers.
-For example: 😃 would become: “smiley face emoji”.
+You can use emojis, but be aware that screen readers will describe them out loud.
+For example: 😃 would become “smiley face emoji”.
+This means if you use an emoji in the middle of a sentence, it might make it more difficult for someone using a screen reader to follow the sentence.

+Emojis should only be used in addition to written text – never replace a word in a sentence with an emoji.

 ## Hashtags and mentions should go at the end
 The symbols # and @ are said aloud by screen readers, and makes it harder to understand the sentence they are part of.
 Adding them after the text, will make it clearer.

 ## Avoid writing in capital letters
-It’s harder for everyone to read.
-The ‘shape’ of a word help readers to identify it.
-The shape is lost with capitals.
-It can be misinterpreted by screen readers as well and might be read letter by letter.
+Some people rely on the ‘shape’ of a word to read more efficiently.
+Using all caps means words lose this shape, and in some cases may cause a screen reader to read the word letter by letter.

 ## More general advice
 [Planning, creating and publishing accessible social media campaigns](https://gcs.civilservice.gov.uk/guidance/digital-communication/planning-creating-and-publishing-accessible-social-media-campaigns/) - By the Government Communication Service